akumina/AkuminaDev/docs/Modern-AWP.md

 2. Two Column (large left/right)
 3. Three Column

-To accomodate this, the Site Deployer will only support up to three columns.
+To accommodate this, the Site Deployer will only support up to three columns.
 If your Virtual Page has more than three columns, an error message will display and the process will be aborted.
 In the scenarios where you deploy a Virtual Page with two columns using the large/medium options, they will default to the Modern Sharepoint layout of large left/right.

 * Limited Content functionality